hynookim98/Professional-README-Generator/final/README.md

   * [Questions](#questions)

   ## Installation
-  nope
+  To use the program you need to install inquirer and jest.

   To install any necessary dependencies, run the following command: npm i

   ## Usage

-  nothing
+  To use the program you need to run "node index.js" through the terminal

   ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the MIT license.

   ## Tests